-EDWARD V. REGAN STATE COMPTROLLER
+EDWARD V. REGAN STATE COMPTROLLER Opns St Comp, No. 82-225

-PARKS AND RECREATION --(contributing funds to)

-(contract with town);
+PARKS AND RECREATION --(contributing funds to) (contract with town);

-STATE CONSTITUTION, ARTICLE VIII, §1; GENERAL MUNICIPAL LAW, §95; EXECUTIVE LAW, §422(9): A municipality may contribute funds to a affiliated organization pursuant to an agreement whereby the organization is to run a portion of the municipal recreation program under the supervision and control of the municipality.
+STATE CONSTITUTION, ARTICLE VIII, §1; GENERAL MUNICIPAL LAW, \$95; EXECUTIVE LAW, \$422(9): A municipality may contribute affiliated organization pursuant to an agreement whereby the organization is to run a portion of the municipal recreation program under the supervision and control of the municipality.
 The program must be a legitimate one instituted for the benefit of a municipality's residents and not a device to channel public money to a private organization.
 The determination as to whether a affiliated organization could enter into such an agreement is one best made by the officials of